As was expected, Argentina's Senate voted against the decriminalistion of elective abortion.

 In a step forward, the government acted in spite of the rejection of the provinces and faced off against the conservatism of the Catholic and evangelical churches, which were much more active in August than they were in June during the Lower House vote.

 'NO' FROM THE GET-GO

-From the outset, the no vote had an advantage.
-Rioja province Senator Carlos Menem ensured he was present for the debate.
+From the outset, the no vote had the advantage.
+Rioja province Senator Carlos Menem made sure he was present for the debate.
 The former president voted against the bill.
 Menem has skipped 81 percent of Senate sitting times.

-This was a half truth: few arguments prior to the vote sought to convince undecided senators one way or the other.
+Few arguments prior to the vote sought to convince undecided senators, one way or the other.
 But even if there had been such attempts, for the most part of the marathon session there was a notorious absence of Senators sitting in their chairs.
 In other words, senators had little or no participation in the debate prior to their own vote.

 Some spoke about surgical abortion, despite the bill proposing pharmaceutical abortion.
 Almost none spoke about the maximum number of weeks of a pregnancy in which the proposed law would have allowed abortions to take place.